PeterGyger/stevemar.github.io/_posts/2019-02-03-updating-ibm-cloud-cli.md

   thumbnail: /images/ibm-cloud-cli-plugins.png
 ---

 So I had to update the IBM Cloud CLI.
 Easy right?
 Well, sorta.
-Now I know I had a few extra plugins (cloud-functions, container-service, and container-registry) in addition to the CLI, I was hoping those would be udpated at the same time.
+Now I know I had a few extra plugins (cloud-functions, container-service, and container-registry) in addition to the CLI, I was hoping those would be updated at the same time.

 ```
 $ ibmcloud update